This post is sponsored by Sprouts Farmers Market. As always, all opinions, thoughts and recipes are my own.

 - Chill the juices in the fridge beforehand so your wellness beverage is ice cold!

-- If you can’t find pear juice, use more apple cider in its place.
+- If you can’t find pear juice, use the same amount of apple cider in its place.
+You could also try this with orange juice, though the flavor will change!

 Here’s how you can make this goodness…